- Use the Cost Estimator to quickly generate staff costs for a project.

 |Impact and public engagement

-- Research Councils are keen to fund reasonable, relevant and appropriate impact activities (including public engagement), and you should make sure you ask for additional funding for the activities you outline in your Pathways to Impact.
+- Research Councils are keen to fund reasonable, relevant and appropriate impact activities (including public engagement), and you should make sure you ask for additional funding for the activities you outline in your Case for Support.

 - There is no official upper limit (either as a flat figure or as a percentage of the total) to how much you can request for impact activities, provided the costs are appropriate are likely to generate impact and will be conducted during the life of the grant.
 However, bear in mind that calls may have an upper funding limit and you will need to balance impact activities against other project costs.
-We advise you to cost your Pathways to Impact as accurately as possible.
-Indicative impact related costs are available on the Pathways to Impact website.
+We advise you to cost your impact activities as accurately as possible.
+Indicative impact related costs are available on the Impact website.

 |Open access and research data management